The uniform consists of:

 The core uniform items: the blazer, tie, optional jumper and skirts are supplied by Price & Buckland.
 They can be purchased online from Price & Buckland at https://www.pbuniform-online.co.uk/stivo.

 The school wants to ensure that the smart appearance we are aiming for is consistent across all students – and is ‘uniform’ without variation giving a sense of equality for all students whilst at school.
 We want this smart, consistent appearance to be something that the whole school and local community can instantly recognise and be proud about.

 Please ensure that orders are accurate, as Price & Buckland will charge for the return of unwanted items, regardless of reason or delivery charge.

-For those parents/carers in receipt of Working Tax Credit or Income Support, or with other mitigating circumstances, further financial assistance is available.
-You may also wish to contact St Ivo if your current school is in receipt of Pupil Premium funding for your child.
 Schools receives Pupil Premium funding for students who are currently in receipt of free school meals, students who have been entitled to free school meals in the last six years, looked after children, and service children.
-To obtain this support, please email email@example.com with the email subject “Uniform Financial Assistance” and stating the names(s) and year group(s) of your children, and the reason for you request for assistance.
+To obtain financial assistance for uniform purchases, please email email@example.com with the email subject “Uniform Financial Assistance” and stating the names(s) and year group(s) of your children.

 Blazers and jumpers